 The ground must be continuous (no steps such as poorly laid tiles).

 Why does this work?

-You will always be able to have 3 legs on the ground, it is the 4th leg that is the trouble.
+We can always have 3 legs on the ground, it is the 4th leg that is the trouble.

-Imagine you are rotating the table, and the 4th leg could somehow go into the ground (like sand):
+Imagine we are rotating the table, and the 4th leg could somehow go into the ground (like sand):